Chief, Division of Respiratory & Critical Care, Harbor – UCLA Medical Center

 Patient Care: Harbor-UCLA Medical Center is a 570 bed public hospital operated by the County of Los Angeles and affiliated with the David Geffen School of Medicine at UCLA.
 It is a level one trauma center and serves as the safety net for acute and chronic healthcare services for more than 700,000 residents in the greater South Bay area of Los Angeles County.
 The medical center campus has recently embarked on a major reorganization which will result in the construction of new inpatient and outpatient facilities for the medical center.

-Research: The campus continues to build a modernize an 11 acre research park for the affiliated research institute, Los Angeles Biomedical Institute, Inc (LABioMed).
-LABioMed provides administrative support for research on the Harbor UCLA campus, receiving more than 50 million dollars per year in grants.
-It is also one of four centers in the NIH-funded UCLA Clinical and Translational Science Institute (CTSI).
+Research: The campus continues to modernize an 11 acre research park for the affiliated research institute, Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center.
+Lundquist Institute provides administrative support for research on the Harbor UCLA campus, receiving more than 50 million dollars per year in grants.
+It is also one of four centers in the UCLA NIH-funded UCLA Clinical and Translational Science Institute (CTSI).
 Faculty research interests include pulmonary and exercise physiology, novel interventions to improve function in chronic obstructive lung disease, and critical care outcomes.